Rack-Robotics/Powercore-V3/README.md

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
 - **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

-### Additional Terms:
-- No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits
+- **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits

+### Notices:
+You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable exception or limitation .

-- No warranties are given — The license may not give you all of the permissions necessary for your intended use
+No warranties are given.
+The license may not give you all of the permissions necessary for your intended use.
+For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.

 For the full license text, see: https://creativecommons.org/licenses/by-nc-sa/4.0/

 This includes all hardware designs, firmware, documentation, and associated files in this repository.
 Commercial use requires explicit written permission from the project maintainers.

+### Trademark
-The name 'Powercore' and 'Rack Robotics' are trademarked, and only to be used by Rack Robotics, Inc. Any derivative works should remove both marks.
+The name 'Powercore' and 'Rack Robotics' are property of Rack Robotics, Inc. and are only to be used by Rack Robotics, Inc. Any derivative works must remove both marks unless written permission to use either or both marks is provided by Rack Robotics, Inc.

 ## ⚠️ HIGH VOLTAGE SAFETY WARNING ⚠️